If you come into contact with a person who has tested positive for COVID-19 (coronavirus), you may be a close contact.

 If you are a close contact you need to:

-You can become a close contact on more than one occasion.
+You can become a close contact more than once.
 You will need to restrict your movements each time.

-If you are an essential healthcare worker, ring your manager and occupational health department.
+If you are an essential healthcare worker and you become a close contact, ring your manager and occupational health department.
 Do not go to work until you have spoken to them.

 Getting a test